-Located in southern Illinois, Pyramid State Park is the largest park in the state with its 19,701 acres.
+If nature is calling, but you're unsure of where to head on your next RV vacation, look no further.
+Located in southern Illinois, Pyramid State Park is the largest park in the state, with its 19,701 acres.
 The thickly forested hills, along with the many lakes and ponds throughout the park make this a great spot to visit, whether it be for relaxation or the many activities offered.
-Take your fishing poles and bait to one of the many lakes or ponds.
-Head off into the woods down the miles of hiking and mountain biking trails.
-Take your gear down to the archery range.
-You will find endless activities during your stay, no matter the season.
+Take your fishing poles and bait to one of the many lakes or ponds and reel in bass, crappie, or bluegill.
+Head off into the woods down the miles of hiking and mountain biking trails, or take your gear down to the archery range.
+You will find endless options for outdoor recreation during your stay, no matter the season.

-Pyramid State Park has more than 500 acres of water in lakes and ponds of sizes varying from 0.1 to 276 acres, the largest being known as Super Lake.
-The larger lakes in the park have boat ramps available for use though all of the lakes can be reached by foot.
+Pyramid State Park has more than 500 acres of water in lakes and ponds of sizes varying from 0.1 to 276 acres, and the largest lake is Super Lake.
+The biggest lakes in the park have boat ramps available for use, though all of the lakes can be reached by foot.
 There are also over 16 miles of trails within the state park for hiking, mountain biking, and equestrian use.
 Camping is available year-round at Pyramid State Park, with the peak season running from May through September.
 With no hookups, come prepared to go boondocking with your RV.

 The name of the state park originated from a coal mine that was once on the land.
-In the 1930s trees were planted in reclamation efforts.
-Then in 1968, 924 acres of land previously used by Southern Illinois University for research was turned over to the state.
+In the 1930s, trees were planted in reclamation efforts.
+Then in 1968, 924 acres of land, previously used by Southern Illinois University for research, was turned over to the state.
 It was at this time Pyramid became a state recreation area.
 In 2001, an expansion of the state park consisted of four land acquisitions.
-This became the largest acquisition done by the Department of Natural Resources, creating what is now Illinois’ largest state park.
-The park is now comprised of 5 units: Original Pyramid, Galum, Denmark, Captain, and East Conant.
+This became the most significant acquisition by the Department of Natural Resources, creating what is now the largest state park in Illinois.
+The park now has five units: Original Pyramid, Galum, Denmark, Captain, and East Conant.

 RV Rentals in Pyramid State Park